PukiBaby/pneumatics-door-VEX/README.md

-Main.cpp is in src; the rest is just PROS vex setup.
+Main.cpp is in src; the rest is just PROS vex stuff that comes along with the IDE.
 Features: toggle open/close door by activating distance sensors (automatic door) and lock toggle button on controller.